Leestown Clubs 2019-20

 Girl Project: Next Generation - GPNG is an arts meets activism and social justice club that works with Woodford Theatre through a six week workshop series, culminating in a performance written by the girls.
-Workshops January - mid-February on a day to be determined by the group.
+Workshops begin in February and are held on Wednesdays afterschool.
 See Mrs. Bolanos or Mrs. Hill for more information.

 Girls Who Code - GWC is an organization aimed at closing the gender gap in technology.
 Our program aims to educate, equip and inspire girls with the computing skills they’ll need to pursue 21st century careers and develop a supportive sisterhood of peers and role models.
-This club is open to all 6-8th grade girls and will meet every other Monday after school starting September 24.
-See Mrs. Stephenson for details.
+This club is open to all 6-8th grade girls and will begin in November.
+Stay tuned for our starting date!

 Kappa League- Kappa League is a program for the educational, occupational and social guidance of male students in grades 6th-12th.
 The nucleus and primary focus of the Kappa League revolves around different phases a few are

 - Self-Identity – Leadership: Learning how to lead in a positive way.

 - Community Service- Giving back to the community

 - Social- Building relationships with the people in the community and at large.